aseba-community/aseba/tests/e2e-http/README.md

 program with variables, events, and an event stream at 1.5 second intervals, then verifies that **asebahttp** can change variables, call events, and inspect an event stream.

+The `run-e2e-switch.sh` test runner sets up two dummy nodes, listener 1 and clock from above, connected by an **asebahttp** switch listening on HTTP port 3004 and Aseba port 33343, itself connected to a second **asebahttp* switch listening on HTTP port 3005 and Aseba port 33344.
+Simple tests are run over HTTP using jasmine, although alternatively you could connect Aseba Studio to one or the other of the **asebahttp* switches for your own tests.

 ## Implementation